GilenW/CSE151A_FINAL_PROJECT/README.md

 - Top 5 frequent company in the datasets are: 'Amazon', 'Uber', 'Spotify', 'Loft', 'Convoy'
 - The most frequent quarter in the datasets is: Q2

+Analysis based on heatmap:
+- Relationship between industry and quarters.
+Layoffs in Finance industry occurs in quarter 2.
+- Relationship between stage and quarters.
+Layoffs in stage post-ippo occurs in quarter 1.
+- Relationship between locations and quarters.
+Layoffs in SF bay area occurs in quarter 2.
+- Relationship between locations and quarters.
+Layoffs based on United States occurs in quarter 2.
+- Relationship between company and quarters.
+Layoffs in Amazon occurs in quarter 2 and 4.

 **Summary**:
-- the dataset is balanced in term of target.
+- the dataset is balanced in term of target, the amount of each category of labels is similar.
 - too many missing values in numerical features
 - too many Unkown values in categorical feature 'stage'